bacevicius/covid19-app/README.md

 npm install
 ```
-Lastly, install the server and frontend dependencies.
+Lastly, install the server and front-end dependencies.
 It will take a few minutes to install.

 ```